 Next, create a symbolic link WildFly which will point to the WildFly installation directory:

-Let’s now create a system user and group that will run WildFly service:
+Let’s now create a system user and group that will run the WildFly service:

-Then, open the configuration file in the favourite editor through the following command:
+Then, open the configuration file in the favorite editor through the following command:

 Next copy the WildFly launch.sh script to the

 sudo cp /opt/wildfly/docs/contrib/scripts/systemd/launch.sh /opt/wildfly/bin/ sudo sh -c 'chmod +x /opt/wildfly/bin/*.sh' sudo cp /opt/wildfly/docs/contrib/scripts/systemd/wildfly.service /etc/systemd/system/

 After that, start the WildFly service by executing:

 sudo systemctl daemon-reload sudo systemctl start wildfly sudo systemctl enable wildfly

 Step 6.
 Configure the Firewall.

 You need to allow traffic on port 8080.
 If your Debian does not have the UFW firewall application installed by default, run the following command to install it on your system:

 sudo apt install ufw sudo ufw allow 8080/tcp